ElvieBlooms/crystal-upstream/README.md

 * Voxel Mod support -- Mostly working.
   * The fishing sprite breaks with voxel.
 It looks like this happens on the original sprite too.
 I will submit a bug report.
 * Changed name options in Oak's dialogue to match Crystal's original options
+* All sprites have an SGB compatibility mode as well as a full color mode